tallen-hashicorp/vault-pr-ad-testing/README.md

 ```

 ## Setup Vault
+Before using Vault, we need to configure and set it up properly.

 ### Copy License File
-**Change license file to point at your vault.hclic**
+Change the license file to point to your `vault.hclic` file.

 ```bash
 scp vault.hclic ubuntu@[VAULT_SERVER]:
 ```

-### Copy the config files over
+### Copy Configuration Files
-This copies over the template for Vault and a Python script used to update it.
+Copy the Vault configuration files, including the template for Vault and a Python script used to update it.

 ```bash
 scp vault.hcl ubuntu@[VAULT_SERVER]:
 scp setup-vault.py ubuntu@[VAULT_SERVER]:
 ```

+Then, replicate these files to the PR server as well.

 ```bash
 scp setup-vault.py ubuntu@3.67.148.6: